What is a Personal Guarantee?

 Personal Guarantees – Final Thoughts

 Lenders typically require any business owner with a 20% stake or greater to sign a personal guarantee.
-This legal promise to repay any loan amount bypasses limited liability protections to make each business owner personally responsible for any amount owed.
+This legal promise to repay any loan amount waives limited liability protections, making each business owner personally responsible for any amount owed.

 The best way to protect yourself from the increased risks of a personal guarantee is to ensure you don’t default on the loan.
 If you can pay the loan off according to the set payment schedule, the personal guarantee never comes into effect.
 Setting aside some personal income or assets just in case of a default would also be advisable.

-Contact us if you have more questions about personal guarantees or want to apply for a small business loan.
+Contact us if you have further questions about personal guarantees or would like to apply for a small business loan.
 Our loan executives can help you find the best financing program for your needs.